sparkflows/sparkflows-docs/docs/user-guide/variables-macros/variables/index.rst

   * Variables defined during execution override the variables at the workflow level
   * Variables defined in Scala/Pyspark node override the previous variables
-  * Variables defined at the project level, then group level & Lowest precedence is variables defined at the global level
+  * Variables defined at the project level, then group level and lowest precedence is variables defined at the global level

 .. panels::